Lazyjimpressions/ourvidz/docs/archive/CHAT_WORKER_CONSOLIDATED.md

 For issues or questions:
 1. Check the logs for detailed error information
 2. Use the health check endpoints to verify service status
+3. Use the debug endpoint to verify system prompt handling
-3. Review the test script for usage examples
+4. Review the test script for usage examples
-4. Monitor memory usage and model loading status
+5. Monitor memory usage and model loading status
-5. Verify NSFW optimization settings

 ---

+## 🎯 **Summary**

+The Chat Worker has been successfully refactored to be a **pure inference engine**.
+All prompt logic, content filtering, and system prompt selection has been moved to the edge function.
+The worker now:

+- ✅ Respects all system prompts without modification
+- ✅ Provides predictable, deterministic behavior
+- ✅ Maintains clear separation of concerns
+- ✅ Supports easier debugging and testing

+The edge function is now responsible for all prompt management and content filtering, while the worker focuses solely on generating high-quality responses using the provided system prompts.

+---

-**Status: ✅ PRODUCTION READY - Simplified Chat Worker with Comprehensive NSFW Optimization**
+**Status: ✅ PRODUCTION READY - Pure Inference Engine Architecture**